First commercial smart gun with facial, fingerprint recognition launches

 Smart gun ‘still instantly accessible for the owner’

 Biofire Technologies unveiled the Biofire Smart Gun on April 13.
-The gun now available for pre-order.
+The gun is now available for pre-order.

 “We have orders from almost every single state in the U.S. And I think that’s really indicative of how this can be a solution for any American,” Kloepfer said.